CBD for Cats: What Pet Owners Need to Know

 If you have ever watched your cat flatten their ears at the sound of a thunderclap, refuse to leave the back of a closet during a house party, or yowl ceaselessly on the way to the veterinarian, you already know the heartbreak of feline anxiety.
 Cats are sensitive creatures with finely tuned nervous systems, and when stress overwhelms their coping mechanisms, it can affect everything from their appetite to their litter-box habits.

 Over the past several years, CBD oil has emerged as one of the most talked-about natural supplements for anxious pets.
-But when most of the conversation focuses on dogs, cat owners are left asking a fair question: does CBD actually work for cats with anxiety, and is it safe?
+But when most of the conversation focuses on dogs, cat owners are left asking a fair question: what should owners know about CBD safety for cats?

-In this comprehensive guide, we will walk through the science behind cbd for cat anxiety, explore the signs you should look for, review what university-level research tells us, and give you a practical roadmap for trying CBD with your own feline companion.
+In this guide, we will walk through what cbd for cat anxiety means in practice, explore the signs you should look for, and give you a practical roadmap for trying CBD with your own feline companion.

 Understanding Anxiety in Cats